This is very much a work in progress, which I intend to refine, but published in this incomplete form to link other posts into a wider context.

 All politicians claim to be working to benefit those who voted for them, and the question is, does examination of who actually benefited from their policies, once they have been implemented, match the claims ?

 This is why transparency in the decision making process is so important.
-We should not expect perfection from politicians, or any decision makers, but if we, and they need to be able to show their reasoning, as part of a reasoned feedback loop.
+We should not expect perfection from politicians, or any decision makers, but if we are to forgive their mistakes then they need to be able to show their reasoning, as part of a reasoned feedback loop.

 Do we decide ?